eugenetan01/kong-tcp-custom-plugin/soap-rate-limt/readme.md

 - `mvn exec:java -Dexec.mainClass="com.example.App"`

-**2. observe responses, you should see messages hitting and being received from the MQ endpoint**
+**2. observe responses, you should see messages hitting and being received from the MQ endpoint in the same terminal you ran step 1**

 **3. go to kong manager and turn on the custom plugin**

 - search for tcp-rate-limit in plugins page

-**4. enable tcp-rate-limit globally or scope to the route**
+- enable tcp-rate-limit globally or scope to the route**

+**4. terminate the java app**

+**5. run the java app with the command in step 1 again**

-**5. observe after 5 messages are received from the MQ, an error starts to appear and no more new messages are received from the MQ**
+**6. observe after 5 messages are received from the MQ, an error starts to appear and no more new messages are received from the MQ**